vladislav-yemelyanov/kayto/README.md

 `kayto` does **not** claim full OpenAPI specification coverage yet (for either v2 or v3).

 The current implementation covers the main practical path (paths, methods, parameters, request body, responses, and core schema shapes), but some OpenAPI areas are still partial or not implemented.

-If you need strict full-spec compatibility for all edge cases, treat the current version as a strong foundation rather than a complete standards implementation.

 ## Roadmap